Speed City Sisters in Crime

 Whose Story Are You Telling?

-This event will not be recorded for later viewing
+This event as not recorded for later viewing

 Choosing the correct point of view is one of the key elements of dramatic storytelling.
 Bestselling author John Gilstrap has been praised by Publishers Weekly for “flawless characterization” in his books, and in this interactive session, he’ll walk you through the critical decisions that help you propel your story through the most dramatic set of eyes.
 There will be a writing exercise or two.